harshitaachauhann1/ACTB_Primer_Design/README.md

 # 1. On-Target Matches
-1. Does the primer pair match the target gene with 100% identity? i).
+1. Does the primer pair match the target gene with 100% identity?
+1.1.
 The selected primer pair showed a 100% sequence identity match to the intended target gene ACTB (NM_001101.5).
 Primer-BLAST predicted a single specific PCR product of 103 bp corresponding to the ACTB gene, confirming accurate on-target amplification.

 # 2. Off-Target (Non-Specific) Hits
 1. potential targets : Primer-BLAST analysis against the Homo sapiens genome (taxid:9606) revealed only one predicted amplification product corresponding to the ACTB gene.
 No additional products were detected on unintended genomic regions.
 2. Critical Check : No binding of both forward and reverse primers was observed within 2,000 bp of each other on any unintended chromosome or pseudogene.
 Therefore, the risk of non-specific amplification is minimal.
 3. rule of thumb
-i). rule : Non-specific product is risky if both primers bind within 2,000 bp with ≤2–3 mismatches at 3′ end. ii). analysis : According to the rule of thumb, non-specific amplification is unlikely, as Primer-BLAST did not identify any unintended genomic regions where both primers bind within 2,000 bp with fewer than 2–3 mismatches at the 3′ end.
+3.1.  rule : Non-specific product is risky if both primers bind within 2,000 bp with ≤2–3 mismatches at 3′ end.
+3.2. analysis : According to the rule of thumb, non-specific amplification is unlikely, as Primer-BLAST did not identify any unintended genomic regions where both primers bind within 2,000 bp with fewer than 2–3 mismatches at the 3′ end.

 # 3. Primer Quality Assessment
-a) GC Content (40–60%)
+3.1.
+GC Content (40–60%)
-i).
+3.1.1.
 Forward	63.16%
-ii).
+3.1.2.
 Reverse	55.00%
 The GC content of the primers falls within or close to the recommended range (40–60%), ensuring stable primer-template binding without excessive secondary structure formation.
-b) GC Clamp (3′ end stability) i).
-Forward 3′ end: G ii).
+3.2.
+GC Clamp (3′ end stability)
+3.2.1.
+Forward 3′ end: G
+3.2.2.
 Reverse 3′ end: T (with nearby GC bases)
 The primers contain a GC clamp at the 3′ end, providing stable binding at the extension site and improving amplification efficiency.
-c) Self-Complementarity (Primer Dimers) i).
-Self complementarity	4.0 ii).
+3.3.
+Self-Complementarity (Primer Dimers)
+3.3.1.
+Self complementarity	4.0
+3.3.2.
 3′ complementarity	2.0
 Both primers exhibit low self-complementarity and low 3′ complementarity scores, indicating a low risk of hairpin or primer-dimer formation. conclusion : Overall analysis of the Primer-BLAST results indicates that the selected ACTB primer pair demonstrates high on-target specificity, no significant off-target binding, acceptable GC content, a stable GC clamp, and low self-complementarity.
 Therefore, the primers are of high quality and suitable for specific PCR amplification and NGS target enrichment.